ChandanEduGaon/blogapp/README.md

 5. php artisan migrate

-## Create a .env file and paste all variables from given .env file in email
+## Create a .env file and paste all variables from given txt file in email

 6. php artisan key:generate